reydelbn/reydelbn/README.md

 ### Hello, World! 👋,

 A passionate engineer that loves to solve problems and have a entrepreneur mindset.
-I've started my career as a telecommunication engineer, and currently moving to a position related to AI field.
+I've started my career as a telecommunication engineer, and currently moving to a position related to development field.

 - 🔭 I’m currently working on tinder with anime